Roland Beamont: Directorship

 In 1960 Beamont was appointed a special director of English Electric Aviation.
 In May 1965 he retired from prototype flying and was appointed as BAC Warton's flight operations director.
 He did however continue production test flying of Lightnings until 1968 when he retired from test flying altogether, by then he had flown 167 different types during a total of 5,100hr and 8,000 flights, of which more than 1,100 were supersonic.

 In 1971, he became Panavia flight operations director, responsible for the testing of the Panavia Tornado, retiring in August 1979 following the maiden flight of the first production Tornado.
 After retirement he devoted himself to writing; contributing to various aeronautical publications and writing number of books about his experiences.
 He died on 19 November 2001 at the age of 81.

 In 2002 he was posthumously awarded the Belgian Croix de guerre.

 Personal life

 Beamont was a keen dinghy sailor and ornithologist.
 On 13 October 1942, he married Shirley Dagmar Adams, the WAAF officer he had transported to the dance in his Hurricane and the daughter of the artist Bernard Robert Adams, for which he was "quite properly court-martialled".
 They had a daughter Carol, born in 1943.
 Sadly, Shirley died in May 1945, two weeks before Roland was liberated from Luckenwalde.
 On 14 March 1947 he married Patricia Whitehead, the daughter of Richard Galpine Raworth, solicitor.
 With Patricia he had two daughters and raised her son from her previous marriage.

 In popular culture

-An A.I. companion based on Roland Beamont appears in several installments of the military science fiction franchise Halo.
+An AI companion based on Roland Beamont appears in several installments of the military science fiction franchise Halo.